 Symptoms of Temporal Arteritis

-Temporal arteritis is another form of collagen vascular disease.
-People with temporal arteritis have an inflammation of the large artery in the head.
-Symptoms are most common in adults over the age of 70, according to the Southern California College of Optometry (SCCO).
-Symptoms can include scalp sensitivity, jaw pain, headaches, and vision loss.
+Temporal arteritis, or giant cell arteritis, is another form of collagen vascular disease.
+Temporal arteritis is an inflammation of the large arteries, typically in the head.
+The symptoms are most common in adults over the age of 70 and can include:

-Corticosteroids reduce inflammation throughout the body.
+Corticosteroids reduce inflammation throughout your body.
 This class of drugs also helps normalize your immune system.
-Corticosteroids can carry major side effects in some people, including weight gain and mood changes.
-Some people may see a rise in blood sugar while taking corticosteroid medications.
+Corticosteroids can have major side effects in some people, including weight gain and mood changes.
+Some people may have an increase in blood sugar while taking corticosteroid medications.

 Immunosuppressant medication works by lowering your immune response.
-When your immune response is lower, your body will no longer attack itself as much.
-However, having a lowered immunity can increase your risk of becoming sick at times.
-Protect yourself from simple viruses by staying away from family and friends with colds or flu.
+If your immune response is lower, your body won’t attack itself as much it did before.
+However, having a lowered immunity can also increase your risk of becoming sick.
+Protect yourself from simple viruses by staying away from people who have colds or the flu.

 Physical therapy or gentle exercise can also treat collagen vascular disease.
 Range of motion exercises help you retain your mobility and may reduce joint and muscle pain.

-The outlook for collagen vascular disease varies in each person, and really depends on the specific disease.
-However, they do have one thing in common: all autoimmune diseases are chronic conditions.
+The outlook for people with collagen vascular disease varies for each person, and it depends on their specific disease.
+However, they do have one thing in common.
+All autoimmune diseases are chronic conditions.
 They have no cure, and you must manage them throughout your life.
-Luckily, there are effective treatments to help keep even severe symptoms at bay.